fsdias/fsdias.github.io/_pages/about.md

 ## Education

-2011 – 2015 PhD Studient at Centro de Ecologia Aplicada “Prof. Baeta Neves”, Instituto Superior de Agronomia, Universidade de Lisboa ([ISA](www.isa.ulisboa.pt))
+2011 – 2015 PhD Student at Centro de Ecologia Aplicada “Prof. Baeta Neves”, Instituto Superior de Agronomia, Universidade de Lisboa ([ISA](www.isa.ulisboa.pt))

 2007 – 2008 - MSc in Conservation Biology at the Faculty of Sciences of the University of Lisbon